Geonovum/Testbed-sensordata/introduction.md

 RIVM has the obligation, according to the EU legislation INSPIRE, to deliver the hourly air quality data for specific depositions.
-This data is generated out of the AQ database on a hourly basis, harvested with a python script and saved on the specific SOS inspire webserver. (https://inspire.rivm.nl/sos/eaq/#map) The SOS software was created by https://52north.org/ as a tool for ArcGIS Server and adapted for the RIVM to operate on a Apache Tomcat instance as Open Source Software tool (https://github.com/52North/SOS/).
+This data is generated out of the AQ database on a hourly basis, harvested with a python script and saved on the specific [SOS inspire webserver](https://inspire.rivm.nl/sos/eaq/#map).
+The [SOS software](https://github.com/52North/SOS/) was created by [52North](https://52north.org/) as a tool for ArcGIS Server and adapted for the RIVM to operate on a Apache Tomcat instance as Open Source Software tool.
 Since the implementation of the software in 2013 this software has never been down except for maintenance.
-To be future proof as an organization and to comply to the newer Open Standards available, we as RIVM would like to investigate the options, possibilities and risks to replace their SOS instance with a OGC SensorThings API standard, OGC connected systems API or even better an Observations Measurements and Sampling (OMS) solution.
+To be future proof as an organization and to comply to the newer Open Standards available, RIVM would like to investigate the options, possibilities and risks to replace their SOS instance with a OGC SensorThings API standard, OGC connected systems API or even better an Observations Measurements and Sampling (OMS) solution.